Ben Braun

 Benjamin Abraham Braun (born November 25, 1953) is an American former men's college basketball coach and college basketball analyst.
 He served as the head men's basketball coach at Siena Heights University (1977–1985), Eastern Michigan University (1986–1996), the University of California, Berkeley (1996–2008), and Rice University (2008–2014), compiling a career coaching record of 615–517.
-He won the most games (185) of any head coach history of the Eastern Michigan Eagles men's basketball program and was named Mid-American Conference Coach of the Year three times.
+He won the most games (185) of any head coach in the history of the Eastern Michigan Eagles men's basketball program and was named Mid-American Conference Coach of the Year three times.
 As the head coach of the California Golden Bears, he won the Pac-10 Coach of the Year and had a 219–154 record (.587).
 Braun currently is a studio and game basketball analyst for the Pac-12 Network.

 Early and personal life

 Braun was born in Chicago, Illinois and is Jewish.
 His father is Academy Award nominee producer Zev Braun.
 He graduated from New Trier High School in Winnetka, Illinois, where he excelled on both the basketball team and, as a shortstop, on the baseball team.

 Braun played one year of basketball at the University of Wisconsin–La Crosse.
 He then transferred to the University of Wisconsin–Madison.
 He earned a teaching degree in English, with a minor in African-American Studies, in June 1975.
 He earned a master's degree in guidance and counseling from Siena Heights in 1980.

 He and his wife, Jessica, have a son Julius and a daughter Eliza.